CMSgov/beneficiary-fhir-data/CONTRIBUTING.md

 Q: What kind of changes don't require an RFC?

-A: In general bug fixes and small changes that do not affect behavior or meening.
+A: In general bug fixes and small changes that do not affect behavior or meaning.
 If you're unsure please quickly ask in the [#bfd](https://cmsgov.slack.com/archives/C010WDXAZFZ) channel.

 ### Proposing substantive changes